The Negatives of Liposuction According to the Experts

 - Ultrasonic-assisted liposuction: The surgeon exposes the fat to ultrasonic waves that destroy and liquifies the cells.
 This makes it less difficult to remove the tissue, making it less traumatic to the body.

-Liposuction offers patients near their ideal body weight the opportunity to remove stubborn fat pockets that cannot be eliminated with diet and exercise.
+Liposuction offers patients near their ideal body weight the opportunity to remove stubborn fat pockets and excess skin that cannot be eliminated with diet and exercise.

-Liposuction offers excellent results and a short recovery when a skilled surgeon performs the procedure.
+Liposuction offers excellent results and a short recovery when a skilled plastic surgeon performs the procedure.
 As long as you maintain a healthy lifestyle, your liposuction results will last.
-And you can have this procedure with other surgeries, such as a mommy makeover.
+And you can have this cosmetic procedure with other surgeries, such as a mommy makeover

-However, liposuction is still surgery, and there are downsides to consider:
+However, liposuction is still surgery, and there are some pros and cons of liposuction to consider:

-You must commit to a healthy diet and regular exercise to have long-term results.
-Unfortunately, many patients don’t realize that they can still gain weight after liposuction while the removed fat won’t come back.
+You must commit to a healthy diet and regular exercise to lose weight to have long-term results.
+Unfortunately, many patients don’t realize that they can still gain weight after liposuction surgery while the removed fat won’t come back.

-The surgeon will leave a certain amount of fat in the treatment area, and other body parts still have their normal levels of fat.
+The surgeon will leave a certain amount of excess fat in the treatment area, and other body parts still have their normal levels of fat removal.

-If the patient overeats and doesn’t exercise, the fat will swell in other areas and gain weight.
+If the patient overeats and doesn’t exercise, the remaining fat cells also will swell in other areas and gain weight.

-While liposuction isn’t nearly as invasive as a tummy tuck and other procedures, there will still be swelling after surgery.
+While liposuction isn’t nearly as invasive as a tummy tuck and other minimally invasive procedure, there will still be swelling after surgery.
 Most swelling recedes after a month, but there still can be swelling after three to six months.

-You can reduce swelling by wearing the compression garment the surgeon provides.
+You can reduce swelling skin infection and adverse reaction by wearing the compression garment the surgeon provides.
 It’s generally required to wear the compression garment for four to six weeks after liposuction.

-If you are an older patient, there could be loose skin after removing the fat.
-In addition, older people with less skin elasticity may be left with sagging skin over the treatment area.
+If you are an older patient, there could be loose skin after removing the fat cells.
+In addition to skin burns, older people with less skin elasticity may be left having to address loose skin over the treatment area.

 It is possible you could need skin removal surgery, such as a tummy tuck, after liposuction for the best results.
-It’s also important to be as close to your ideal weight as possible before liposuction to reduce the possibility of loose skin.
+It’s also important to be as close to your ideal weight as possible before liposuction to reduce the possibility of loose skin and stretch marks.

 A rare but possibly liposuction complication is if the surgeon positions the cannula too deep and punctures an organ or blood vessel.
 This is a medical emergency, and you’ll need immediate surgery to correct the mistake.